A Way Abroad Logo

 Photo by OMID VISUALS

-Do note, that if you are originally from outside of the EU the Swiss visa process is a bit different than other countries in Europe.
-Namely, they have an annual quota system, as well they only offer 1-year visas to 3rd country nationals, so your company will need to renew it each year.
+If you are originally from outside of the EU, the Swiss visa process is a bit different than other countries in Europe.
+Namely, they have an annual quota system and they only offer 1-year visas to 3rd country nationals, so you or your company will need to renew your visa each year.

-This isn't much of a problem for those just wanting to live in Zurich for a year or two but can be stressful if you're trying to permanently move here.
+This isn't much of a problem for those just wanting to live in Zurich for a year or two but can be stressful if you're trying to permanently move here as you'll constantly have to deal with immigration.

 For those moving to Zurich and not working for a company in Switzerland, you'll have a much harder time trying to stay for longer than 90 days at a time.
 Although Switzerland is not in the EU, the country recently became part of the Schengen Zone.
 This means that combined with all countries in this zone, tourists or those without long-stay visas can stay in the zone only 90 days every 180 days.